 One manufacturer, Haier, offers an excellent electric washer.
 You just put the clothes in, hook up the hoses, and let it go!
 This washer is actually very flexible and can be set it up in the same washer/dryer closets larger RVs provide.
 Or if you own a Class B motorhome, you can just set it up near the kitchen sink.
 Once you have it set up in the kitchen, you connect the water hose to the faucet and pop the drain hose in the sink.

 In addition to their portable washer, Haier offers a portable dryer as well.
-Haier does an incredible job with providing top quality compact appliances.
+Haier does an incredible job of providing top quality compact appliances.
 You can mount the dryers on the wall or set it on a counter.
 This terrific little dryer is vented, so it’s not going to add to the water in your tanks, and its sensor knows when to shut the dyer off.

 Best Class C RVs With a Washer and Dryer